 The amount of executive remuneration of the Company was approved at the Annual General Meeting of Shareholders held on May 28, 2021, to be no more than ¥200 million per year (excluding the portion of employee salaries of board members who concurrently serve as employees.
-As of the date of the resolution, the number of board members was eight, including those who were newly elected at the same Annual General Meeting of Shareholders.) and the amount of remuneration for Audit & Supervisory Board members was four including those who were newly elected at the same Annual General Meeting of Shareholders.) and the amount of remuneration for Audit & Supervisory Board members was four including those who were newly elected at the same Annual General Meeting of Shareholders).
+As of the date of the resolution, the number of board members was eight, including those who were newly elected at the same Annual General Meeting of Shareholders.) and the amount of remuneration for Audit & Supervisory Board members was approved to be no more than ¥50 million per year (As of the date of the resolution, the number of Audit & Supervisory Board members was four including those who were newly elected at the same Annual General Meeting of Shareholders).
 In addition, the amount of remuneration related to stock acquisition rights as stock options is separately set aside from the above compensation.
-The Annual General Meeting of Shareholders held on May 30, 2023 approved the amount of stock acquisition rights as stock options of up to ¥135 million per year for board members, and excluding the portion of employee salaries of board members who concurrently serve as employees), and up to ¥15 million per year for Audit & Supervisory Board members.
+The Annual General Meeting of Shareholders held on May 30, 2023 approved the amount of stock acquisition rights as stock options of up to ¥135 million per year for board members (of which, up to ¥15 million per year for outside board members, and excluding the portion of employee salaries of board members who concurrently serve as employees; as of the date of the resolution, the number of board members was six), and up to ¥15 million per year for Audit & Supervisory Board members was four).

-The compensation of each board member for the fiscal year ended February 2023 was resolved at the Board of Directors meeting held on May 30, 2022, based on the opinions of the Compensation Committee held on May 18, 2022.
+The compensation of each board member for the fiscal year ended February 2024 was resolved at the Board of Directors meeting held on May 30, 2023, based on the opinions of the Compensation Committee held on May 18, 2023.
 The Board of Directors confirmed that how to determine compensation for each board member for the current fiscal year and the determination method and content of the compensation determined are consistent with the "Internal Regulations on Executive Remuneration" with proper regard for the report from the Compensation Committee, and determined that this was in line with the aforementioned policy.